zvercodebender/community-plugins/deployit-udm-plugins/utility-plugins/notifications-plugin/README.md

 ### Upgrading to 3.7.0-3 ###

+notify.SentTemplateEmail0 and notify.SentTemplateEmail2 -> notify.SentTemplateEmail (now virtual).
+Added an upgrader to check if a legacy type declaration is required

 If upgrading to 3.7.0-3 from an older version, please add the following temporary type definition to `SERVER_HOME/ext/synthetic.xml`:

 ```xml